khrouatbi/terminal-1-game-of-life/README.md

 Game of life multiplayer game has been implemented using the technologies listed.

+What is missng to do is to:
+Make a different colort for each player.
+Add the pattern toolbar at the end.

 To run on command prompt:
 1. cd directory.